 Insufficient provision has been made under the will or intestacy for a dependent of the deceased.

 Acted for the Estate in a claim brought by the daughter of the Deceased alleging undue influence and fraudulent calumny;

 Acted for the Deceased’s life partner who in the absence of a will was left with no provision;

 Acted for the Deceased’s widow who had separated from the Deceased just before death and who was then removed from the will with a large property portfolio left to community elders;

 Consumer claims under the Sale of Goods Act

 Advising a large print broker in relation to an alleged over-claim in excess of £1m;

-Acted for private hire taxi company in operator’s licence dispute;
+Acted for a private hire taxi company in operator’s licence dispute;

-Advising former directors of insolvent company on liabilities for personal guarantees given whilst trading.
+Advising former directors of insolvent companies on liabilities for personal guarantees given whilst trading.

 Commercial and residential property dispute resolution: